Guerilla Toss: Signing to Sub Pop, Famously Alive (since 2022)

+Frequent collaborator and former Guerilla Toss bassist Ben Katzman was a contestant on Survivor 46, which aired in 2024.

+On February 20, 2024, it was announced that Guerilla Toss would be opening for Primus and Coheed and Cambria on their summer co-headline tour, with Katzman rejoining the band on second guitar and vocals.
+The collaborative single with Katzman "Final Vibal" was released in July.

 Artistry

 Musical style

 Guerilla Toss's earlier work has been labeled as art rock, no wave, noise rock, and punk, namely for their odd time signatures and dissonant instrumentals.
 Throughout their DFA years, critics noted the addition of psych, krautrock, new wave, funk and dance music elements to the bands sound, often being compared to artists like Talking Heads, The B-52's, Boredoms, Brian Eno, and Grace Jones.
 Carlson's vocal style has been compared to that of Lizzy Mercier Descloux, Laurie Anderson, and Kathleen Hanna.